The Linear Point Standard Ruler with DESI DR1 and DR2 Data: DESI Linear Point Measurements and Comparisons

 \subsection{DR2 results}

-The linear point measurements on the DR2 \bgs, \lrg, and \elg\ samples are listed in Table \ref{tab:Y3_results}, along with \qisolp\ and $y_\mathrm{LP}$ measurements and best-fit $\chi^2$ values\footnote{The $\chi^2$ value for the \lrgth\ tracer pre-reconstruction is observed to be unusually smaller than that of other tracers.
-We estimate that this occurs in about 0.1\% of samples.
-While this may occur due to overestimating the covariance, we do not have a way to test the statistical significance of this number.
-However, the $\chi^2$ value for the same tracer post-reconstruction is reasonable.
-Similarly, the $\chi^2$ value for the \lrgelg\ tracer post-reconstruction is large; this is estimated to occur about 4\% of the time.}.
-The correlation functions, plotted along with the best-fit quintic polynomial interpolation and the linear point location plotted as a vertical line, are shown in Figure \ref{fig:Y3_LP}.
+The linear point measurements on the DR2 \bgs, \lrg, and \elg\ samples are listed in Table \ref{tab:Y3_results}, along with the corresponding ratio \qisolp\ and angular size $y_\mathrm{LP}^\mathrm{obs}$ values and best-fit reduced $\chi^2$ of the polynomial fit\footnote{The pre-reconstruction \lrgth\ $\chi^2$ is unusually small relative to the other tracers.
+We estimate that this occurs in roughly 0.1\% of samples.
+This may reflect an overestimated covariance matrix, though we do not have a way to assess its statistical significance directly.
+The post-reconstruction $\chi^2$ for the same tracer is, however, reasonable.
+Conversely, the post-reconstruction \lrgelg\ $\chi^2$ is large, a value we estimate to occur about 4\% of the time.}.
+The corresponding correlation functions are shown in Figure \ref{fig:Y3_LP}, each with its best-fit quintic polynomial interpolation and the measured linear point marked as a vertical line.

-We compare the linear point, converted to \qisolp, to the DR2 isotropic BAO measurements presented in \cite{desi_dr2_bao}, \qisobao, in Figure \ref{fig:qiso_bao_lp_Y3}.
-The left-side panel shows the \qisolp\ measurements using $s_\mathrm{LP}^\mathrm{fid}=s_\mathrm{LP}^\mathrm{lin.th}$, whereas the right-side panel uses the correction to modify the $s_\mathrm{LP}^\mathrm{fid}$ using the appropriate post-reconstruction damping parameter from Table \ref{tab:damping_parameters}.
-As seen in the case of DR1, the two measurements are in good agreement, and the correction on the right-side panel fixes the bias observed in the left-side uncorrected \qisolp\ measurements.
-We note that improvements in the DR2 correlation function measurements result in smaller error bars on both linear point and BAO measurements compared to DR1.
+We compare \qisolp against the DR2 isotropic BAO measurements \qisobao\ from \cite{desi_dr2_bao} in Figure \ref{fig:qiso_bao_lp_Y3}.
+As the published DR2 BAO measurements are post-reconstruction, we restrict this comparison to the post-reconstruction case.
+The left panel uses the unmodified fiducial value $s_\mathrm{LP}^\mathrm{fid}=s_\mathrm{LP}^\mathrm{lin.th.}$ to calculate \qisolp, whereas the right panel applies the smearing correction to $s_\mathrm{LP}^\mathrm{fid}$ from Table \ref{tab:damping_parameters}.
+As with DR1, the two measurements agree well, and the correction removes the bias visible in the uncorrected (left panel) \qisolp\ values.
+Improved DR2 correlation function measurements yield smaller uncertainties on both the linear point and BAO measurements than in DR1, consistent with the tighter axis range in Figure \ref{fig:qiso_bao_lp_Y3} relative to its DR1 counterpart.